-A. JAMES 2:26 “… faith without works is dead.”
-The book of James addresses phony faith as does Matthew 7:21, wherein Jesus states “‘Not everyone who says to Me, ‘Lord, Lord,’ will enter the kingdom of heaven, but he who does the will of My Father who is in heaven will enter.’”
-How is one to ascertain true faith from phony faith according to the Bible?
-Matthew 7:20 answers, ‘“… you will know them by their fruits.’”
+Faith without works is dead.
+The book of James addresses phony faith as does Matthew 7:21, wherein Jesus states “Not everyone who says to Me, ‘Lord, Lord,’ will enter the kingdom of heaven, but he who does the will of My Father who is in heaven will enter.”
+How is anyone to ascertain true faith from phony faith according to the Bible?
+Matthew 7:20 answers, “You will know them by their fruits.”
 James, in his own way of expressing himself, is making the same point: faith that has no accompanying outward manifestations is fraudulent.
 Good works always accompany genuine saving faith, says James.
 In Genesis 22, Abraham was willing to offer Isaac as an expression of his genuine faith.
-This was an external manifestation of obedience directly related to his internal salvation, as recorded in and preceding from Genesis 15 (one of the first passages we examined).
-James’ epistle has been greatly misunderstood throughout church history (including the Reformation period) as if to think what it taught contradicted salvation by faith alone.
-Rather, it emphasizes the fact that outward manifestations— or personal meritorious works—always accompany genuine saving faith.
+This external manifestation of obedience directly related to his internal salvation as recorded in Genesis 15 (one of the first passages we examined).
+James’ epistle has been greatly misunderstood throughout church history (including the Reformation period), as if to think what it taught contradicted salvation by faith alone.
+Rather, the book emphasizes the fact that outward manifestations— or personal meritorious works—always accompany genuine saving faith.
 Conversely, this passage does not at all mean that faith must have works in addition in order to achieve salvation.
 That would contradict the remainder of Scripture as we have clearly seen.
 It would violate the hermeneutical principle of analogia scriptura.
 To look at it another way, if God wanted to warn us about phony faith, how else could He have said it without our possible misunderstanding of His intent?

 V. THE SUMMARY